Undergraduate Majors

 Neuroscience

-Neuroscience is a modern version of the ancient human quest to understand ourselves.
-Unlike the ancients, we know that there is a dynamic, reciprocal relationship between the brain, thoughts, and behavior.
-This broad, interdisciplinary effort connects molecules to minds and reaches to the soul.
-Molecular and cellular biology, chemistry, and physics improve our understanding of how neurons create signals, while psychology, psychiatry, and neurology link neural processes and systems to the mind and behavior.
-Neuroscience depends upon a strong foundation in the behavioral and basic sciences, mathematics, statistics, and computer science.
-Samford's undergraduate neuroscience major provides a rigorous but flexible course of study that encompasses this broad field.
+Neuroscience majors study the dynamic, reciprocal relationship between the brain, thoughts and behavior.
+Molecular and cellular biology, chemistry and physics provide an understanding of how neurons create signals, and psychology, psychiatry and neurology link neural processes to the mind and behavior while providing a strong foundation in the behavioral sciences, mathematics, statistics and computer science.

 Learn More